-- 1. Applicant completes and submits HPCSA Form 18 to the HPCSA - 2.
-The HPCSA Education Division will verify the applicants results with the Board - 3.
-The restoration application will reviewed by the Education Committee that will determine the restoration category: - a.
+- 1. Applicant completes and submits HPCSA Form 18 to the HPCSA accompanied by the portfolio of evidence - 2.
+The Education and Training Division verifies the completeness and accuracy of the information provided in Form 18 and submit the application pack to the Education Committee of the Board. - 3.
+The restoration application gets reviewed by the Education Committee that will determine the restoration category of the applicant: - a.
 Refresher course with summative assessment - b.
 Board examination - c.
 Board examination and clinical practice - 4.
-The HPCSA invoices the applicant who would pay the prescribed fee - 5.
-The HPCSA will verify the period of non-registration and categorise the applicant as per the categories below - 6.
-Based on (5 above) the applicant completes the requirements detailed below:
+The Finance Division invoices the applicant on prescribed fees to be paid.